aniketdebnath/Cestech-Solutions-Website/README.md

 ```

 3. Configure your web server to point to the project directory as the document root.
-4. Import any necessary SQL files into your database system to set up the schema and initial data (if not provided, you'll need to set this up manually).
+4. Import any necessary SQL files into your database system to set up the schema and initial data.

-### Usage

 - Open your web browser and navigate to your local or online server address.
 Register as a new user to interact with the system, or log in if you already have an account.